Clare Hollingworth, legendary WWII reporter, dies at 105

 "Listen!" she said, holding the receiver out the window.
 "Can't you hear it?"

+The story was by-lined "from our special correspondent in Katowice" and only gained a small spot on the front page.
+When her driver told her the noise came from an air raid practice, Hollingworth feared she had made a colossal gaffe, but her reporting was accurate.

-The same war would later send her throughout Europe, Africa and Asia.
+In the following years, Hollingworth would report on conflict throughout Europe, Africa and Asia.

-In an announcement of her passing, the Facebook group Celebrate Clare Hollingworth wrote, "although Clare made her name by getting the scoop on WWII ... that event arguably overshadowed some equally impressive achievements."

-The post continues, "During the war Clare was all over the Balkans, the Middle East and North Africa.
-She was in Palestine for the final run-up to the foundation of Israel.
-She covered the civil war in Algeria, and was in India, Pakistan, Bangladesh and Vietnam during their conflicts."
+After a stint back in the UK as defense correspondent, she traveled to Hong Kong to cover the colony's handover to Chinese control in 1997.

+She would become an institution there, a frequent sight in the city's Foreign Correspondent's Club.

-In a news release Tuesday, the Foreign Correspondents' Club praised Hollingworth's "remarkable career as a foreign correspondent."
+In a statement Tuesday, the Foreign Correspondents' Club praised Hollingworth's "remarkable career as a foreign correspondent."

 "We are very sad to hear about Clare's passing," said Hong Kong club President Tara Joseph.
 "She was a tremendous inspiration to us all and a treasured member of our club.
 We were so pleased that we could celebrate her 105th birthday with her this past year."